tum-esi/SEEMQTT/README.md

 </details>

 ## 2. KeyStore
-To compile and run the Keystroe components,  you need to install IBE library and mosquitto library.
+To compile and run the Keystroe components,  you need to install IBE, MQTT client, and OpenSSL libraries.
 In our setup, the Keystores were running on Raspbery Pi 4.

-### 2.1 Installing IBE Library on RPI
+### 2.1 Install IBE Library on RPI
 <details>
 <summary> click for details </summary>
 Installing IBE requires the existence of both GMP and PBC libraries.